CSC510/BadSmells/README.md

     1.large commits by single user: person0, commits: 68, percentage: 37.3%
     2.small commits by single user: person3, commits: 22, percentage: 12.1%

+####12.
+Number of pull request/branches
+Pull request and branches in Github help a team finish their tasks efficiently.
+If the number of pull request and branches is unusually large or small, it is likely that the working process was not clear enough, or there were some communication problems between different teammates.

+####13.
+Number of time each label is used
+Different labels in a project reflect different small topics, or different stages during the process.
+If the times one label was used is unusually small or large, it indicates that a certain stage in the project is relatively easy or difficult to achieve, and it can be replaced by a more reasonable label.

+##  Feature detection results

 ##  Bad smells detector & Result